-Hours 10 a.m. to 5 p.m.
+Hours 10 am to 5 p.m.

-Closed Wednesdays and Sundays No Letter Answered Unless Accompanied by Self-Addressed Stamped Envelope
+Closed Wednesdays and Sundays No Letter Answered Unless Accompanied by Self-Addressed Stamped Excelope

 DUVALL'S

-COIN-OP WASHERTERIA & DRY CLEANERS

-1-HOUR DRY CLEANING
+COIN-OP WASHERTERIA & DRY CLEANERS 1-HOUR DRY CLEANING 1-DAY SHIRT SERVICE

-1-DAY SHIRT SERVICE 7-10 Daily - 7-6 Sunday 1600 S. Hall St. Montgomery, Ala.

-Mrs. Dora Duvail, owner
+7-10 Daily - 7-6 Sunday 1600 S. Hall St. Montgomery, Ala.
+Mrs. Dora Duvall, owner

-FISH, OYSTERS VISIT Al and Allyn's CHICK-A-DEE Drive In WE DELIVER SEABURGERS ....
-35c PHONE HAMBURGERS . . . . .
-25c 262-9575 SEAFOOD BOX ...
-1.25 (Fish, Oysters, Shrimp, Stuffed Crob) 401 N. Ripley (Corner Ripley and Columbus) Montgomery, Ala.

-The Southern Courier gives you the FACTS

-THE SOUTHERN COURIER

-Read
+SEAFOOD BOX ...
+1.25

+(Fish, Oysters, Shrimp,

+Stuffed Creb)

+FISH, OYSTERS VISIT Al and Allyn's CHICK-A-DEE

+Drive In SEABURGERS HAMBURGERS 25c

+WE DELIVER PHONE 262-9575

+401 N. Ripley (Corner Ripley and Columbus)

+Montgomery, Ala.

-\$3,50 per year mailed in the South \$2 for six months mailed in the South \$10 per year mailed in the North \$25 per year patron subscription \$1 for three months mailed in the South
+The Southern Courier gives you the FACTS Read THE SOUTHERN COURIER \$3,50 per year mailed in the South \$2 for six months mailed in the South \$10 per year mailed in the North \$25 per year patron subscription \$1 for three months mailed in the South •••••••• MAIL TO:

-...........
-MAIL TO:

 THE SOUTHERN COURIER Room 1012, Frank Leu Bldg.
 79 Commerce St. Montgomery, Alabama 36104 Send me the SOUTHERN COURIER for one year.
-I am sending check or money order Address- -State- But Bama State Edges A&M Nothing Goes Right BY MICHAEL S. LOTTMAN BIRMINGHAM, Ala. -- Alabama A & M's football team played to win-and lost.
-Alabama State played to tie-- Almost nothing went according to plan last Saturday, as State's Hornets downed the A&M Bulldogs, 13 to 7, in the Magic City Classic at Birmingham's Legion Field.
+I am sending check or money order Address- City---- But Bama State Edges A&M Nothing Goes Right BY MICHAEL S. LOTTMAN BIRMINGHAM, Ala, -- Alabama A & M's football team played to win-and lost.
+Alabama State played to tie-and won.
+Almost nothing went according to plan last Saturday, as State's Hornets downed the A&M Bulldogs, 13 to 7, in the Magic City Classic at Birmingham's Legion Field.
 Alabama State had lost seven straight to the Bulldogs from Huntsville, but the Hornets dominated the early action on Saturday.
 Late in the first period, quarterback Charles Mitchell tossed a 12-yard TD pass to Charlie Weeks, and then kicked the point for a 7-0 lead.
 But A & M came right back in the second period.
 Alvin Presnell capped a Bulldog drive by scoring from the three-yard line, and Nduka Oriah (from Benin City, Nigeria) tied the score with a soccer-style conversion.
 Then followed a long stretch in which both teams fascinated the 20,000 spectators by devising new ways not to A & M -- with one of the country's best passing quarterbacks in Onree Jackson --decided to stay on the ground most of the time.
-Despite Presnell's gallant attempts, the Bulldogs got only 96 yards rushing all afternoon, And Jackson completed just nine of 30 passes for 120 vards.
+Despite Presnell's gallant attempts, the Bulldogs got only 96 yards rushing all afternoon, And Jackson completed just nine of 30 passes for 120 yards.
 Meanwhile, State put the ball in the air more often than the Harlem Globetrotters.
 Mitchell and sophomore Henry Dawson attempted 39 passes, completing 14 for 151 yards.
 Both sides were crippled by penalties.
-For a while, it seemed that every big gainer was wiped out by the offi- But with two minutes left to play, Demopolis 11 Spoils Hale's Homecoming Bulldog seven, and that, everyone BY ANDREW J. McKEAN
+For a while, it seemed that every big gainer was wiped out by the offi- But with two minutes left to play, Demopolis 11 Spoils Hale's Homecoming

-GREENSBORO, Ala. -- The U.S. Jones Blue Devils from Demopolis surged from behind to edge the Hale County Trojans, 9 to 7, in last Friday's football game.
+BY ANDREW J. McKEAN GREENSBORO, Ala. -- The U.S. Jones Blue Devils from Demopolis surged from behind to edge the Hale County Trojans, 9 to 7, in last Friday's football game.
 The win put a damper on homecoming festivities for Hale County, and for homecoming queen Miss Judy Lynn Trince and her attendants, Miss Barbara Pickens and Miss Brazzie Tubbs.
-Midway through the second period, Hale County pulled ahead, 6 to 0, on a one-yard rlunge by Tommy Jones.
-The powerful senior then made it 7 to 0 with a well-placed kick.
+Midway through the second period, Hale County pulled ahead, 6 to 0, on a one-yard rlungs by Tommy Jones.
+The powerful sensor then made it 7 to 0 with a well-placed kick.
 But later in the quarter, Blue Devil Al Brown put the score at 7 to 6 with a twoyard run.
 And late in the third period, Jimmy Hawkins booted a 33-yard field goal to give the Blue Devils the ball